SpinalHDL/SpinalDoc/spinal/regular_hdl.md

 And still those revisions doesn't change the heart of those HDL issues: They are based on a event driven paradigm which doesn't make sense to describe digital hardware.

 ## VHDL records, Verilog struct are broken (SystemVerilog is good on this, if you can use it)
-You can't use them to define a interface, because you can't define their internal signal directions.
+You can't use them to define an interface, because you can't define their internal signal directions.
 Even worst, you can't give them construction parameters!
 So, define your RGB record/struct once, and hope you never have to use it with bigger/smaller color channels ...

 Also a fancy thing with VHDL is the fact that if you want to add an array of something into a component entity, you have to define the type of this array into a package ... which can't be parameterized...